 We were able to stay outside for the duration of the party, thanks to a bonfire that we set up when it started to get dark.
 It was a fun time with lots of good food, music, and games.
 We kept the gathering small, but it was nice to do something festive and fun on one of our last fall weekends.

 It looks like the weather is finally going to turn.
 We’ve had some really mild days lately, but it’s only 45 degrees right now at 9AM, and it’s only going up to 50 today, with rain moving in.
 I’m really bummed because our family pictures were scheduled for later this afternoon.

-This year was important to me because it’s our 25th wedding anniversary, David is turning 21, Caroline is turning 18, and Becca finally has her braces off.
+This year was important to me because it’s our 25th wedding anniversary, D is turning 21, C is turning 18, and R finally has her braces off.
 I was planning to get a picture we could frame for one of the walls in our living room.